Melesmay/CRAFT/README.md

-Triggering Generative Collapse: A Contrastive Inversion Framework for AI-Generated Image Detection
+## Codes for ‘Triggering Generative Collapse: A Contrastive Inversion Framework for AI-Generated Image Detection’